Chrissy Teigen Shows Off Skimpy Underwear, Reveals Reason She No Longer Wears Them

 Chrissy Teigen, 33, sure knows how to be relatable.
 On Monday, the model filmed herself going through her enviable closet, reports The Daily Mail.
 The mother of two was deciding which of her beautiful clothing items she would like to donate.

-“I am finally cleaning out my closet,” Chrissy said on her Instagram Story.
+“I am finally cleaning out my closet,” Chrissy said on her Instagram Stories.
 She panned across the entirety of the walk-in closet, allowing her fans to catch a glimpse of racks of gorgeous clothes, shelves of amazing shoes, and a marble island in the center of the room.

 “This is a rare peek inside of it,” the model said on her story.